Man of the World (publication)

 Man of the World stylized as MAN of the WORLD is an American international quarterly lifestyle publication concentrating on the modern man.
 Founded by Alan Maleh in 2012, it is headquartered in New York.
 It covers style, travel, art, adventure, culture, and craft targeted towards males.

-The magazine prides itself in its high quality of photographic art and design and offers a tightly curated selection of rare and vintage items for purchase by its readers.
+History

+Man of the World was published in print from 2012 to 2017, when it transitioned to a digital-only model.